ramsar7002/flightsZoneGIS/README.md

-# 💻📱📞 VulnWebsite
+# 💻📱 flightsZone
-## vulnerable website - cyber security course project
+## flightsZone website - GIS course project
 This project is a customer managemet web application and REST API for a communication company.
 By design, this application is vulnerable for SQLi attacks, XSS attacks and more. 😈😈